 Minimalist Coating Options

 Apart from increasing the packaging’s aesthetic and haptic appeal, a coating is also done in order to make the packaging dirt resistant.

-Coating ensures that the packaging is able to withstand frequent touching and handling.
+The coating ensures that the packaging is able to withstand frequent touching and handling.

-It is recommended to not use any type of coating if you are producing sustainable packaging for your products to limit chemicals on the material as much as possible.
+We recommend to not use any type of coating if you are producing sustainable packaging for your products to limit chemicals on the material as much as possible.

 Coatings and laminates impact the recyclability of packaging.
 It is a must that you do your own research before deciding whether or not you really need to coat or laminate your products’ packaging.

 However, if it is absolutely necessary that you require coating on your packaging, you can opt for: